IMMUNISATION IN TASMANIAN GOVERNMENT SCHOOLS

 Many childhood vaccines are available free of charge to children of eligible ages.

 Some vaccinations are provided to your child on school premises by a doctor or health professional.
-These will be arranged by the Department of Health and Human Services (DHHS).
+These will be arranged by the Department of Health (DoH).

 Others will be given by a doctor or health professional and are your responsibility as a parent to arrange.